 It’s right on the nose to say I’m someone who is particularly concerned with history, considering my major and my job(s) here at Antioch.
 The Record is the longest-running consistent publication at the college, constituting its own archive and demanding my attention in both of my roles.
 Fielding inquiries in my work with Scott Sanders, we’ve had to consult old Record issues more times than I can count.
 Much like the microform I’m preserving, I believe the work I’ve done with this newspaper will someday serve coming generations of Antiochians in addition to those here right now.
 I thus feel like I am offering a bit of insight into a special time that is passing fleetingly, as well as an opportunity for current students to make their voices heard.

-S. Quinn Ritzhaupt is a third-year student, majoring in Archival Preservations at Antioch College.
+S. Quinn Ritzhaupt is a fourth-year student, majoring in Archival Preservations at Antioch College.
 A history lover since childhood, she has found her place in the College's archive, Antiochiana, and currently works at the Olive Kettering Library and as the editor of The Record.
 Outside of classes, she is the co-coordinator of Chess Club at Antioch, and can often be found boring her friends with stories of Antioch's past.